gfngfn/SATySFi/README.md

     macrodown macros.mcrdh doc.mcrd -o output.tex

 Note that `macros.mcrdh` should precede `doc.mcrd`.
-The current specification of Macrodown is written in Japanese at `doc/introduction.mcrd`.
+The current specification of Macrodown is written (currently only in Japanese) at `doc/introduction.mcrd`.